 According to Section 28 of the Income Tax Act, 1961, the following fall under taxable income under the heading of Profits and Gains of Business or Profession:

-- Income earned by a trade, professional, or similar association from rendering services provided to its members.
+- Foreign income tax earned by a trade, professional, or similar association from rendering services provided to its members.

 |This is an exception to the usual rule that a surplus generated by a mutual association cannot be considered taxable income.|